 This is where your business model starts to get shape.
 Place this block in the center and build your model around it.

-Although we prefer not to include much of the secondary stakeholders, sometimes it is relevant to show how the supplier side of a business system works.
-This icon can also be used for service suppliers like web or marketing agencies.
+Although we prefer not to include much of the secondary stakeholders, sometimes it’s relevant to show how the supplier side of a business system works.
+This icon can also be used for service suppliers.

-Unions or charity organizations are not focused on making money but often they do haven an impact on your organization.
+Unions or charity organizations are not focused on making money but often they do have an impact on your organization.
 If relevant you can add this player to the system.

 Many companies do not like the involvement of a government on their business model, except when they have some money to offer.